 If you’re in Bangkok and fancy a visit yourself follow the link for an explanation from a website way better at explaining such things! http://thebangkokfaq.com/index.php/2017/07/19/go-wat-sampran-dragon-temple/

 The Wat Samphran Dragon Temple is a wonderful experience despite the fact it seems to be falling into disrepair.
-It offers a unique experience and a chance to spend time in a Thai temple that is rarely found in a guide book.
+It’s a unique experience and a chance to spend time in a Thai temple rarely found in a guide book.